29 Dec Make It So

 - Probable: Likely; more evidence for than against

 Probable events are no-brainers.
 Everyone accepts that this is a likely, believable scenario or action, and there are no flags raised.
-The reader continues through the situation without doubt.
-There is no limit to the number of probable events in a book as long as they make sense within the frame of the story.
+The reader continues through the situation without a doubt.
+There is no limit to the number of probable events in a book as long as they make sense within the story’s frame.

 A certain number of possible events are allowed, too.
 If you don’t require the reader to accept more than a few possible events, these will have a firm place in the plotting.
 More than a few, especially at the outset of the book, signals to the reader that the story is contrived and that you’ve twisted things to work for the book, but they don’t seem like they could ever be real.

-What happens when you need to make circumstances that are possible into those that are probable, in order to solidly advance your story?
+What happens when you need to make possible circumstances into those that are probable to solidly advance your story?

 You make them plausible.
 Like a lawyer building a case, you show evidence, and you do it without too much fanfare.
 For example, in my current work in progress, I want someone to die of the plague.
 To ensure that this death isn’t too convenient, I mention in passing, early in the book, that the plague has been on the increase in recent years.
 Some chapters later, I have a minor character die of plague – someone who really existed and whom my readers could verify if they wanted to.
 Later, I kill someone off with the plague, but I’ve already taken a possibility and made it plausible by building a case.
 It may initially raise a flag with my readers, but a quick review of the evidence I’ve quietly marshaled in passing will convince them that it’s probable, and they will read on, undisturbed.